Get

 Is Watching TV or Another Screen Bad for Your Cat?

 Because of how cats see the TV screen, there’s very little chance they will damage their eyes, even if they sit close to the screen.
-However, it’s best to turn down the brightness as cats have three times as many light receptors as we do.
-If the image is too bright, it could make them uncomfortable.
+However, if the image is too bright, it could irritate and make them uncomfortable.

 If your cat is watching a large flat-screen TV, it should be firmly attached to the wall or stand.
 Some cats might get overzealous and jump at the screen to try and grab what they see.
 If it’s not attached well, the TV could fall over and badly injure your cat (and destroy your TV).